 A student who has submitted a complete Off-Campus Study Application and who is pursuing a fully approved, full-time program of coursework on study abroad for a period roughly equivalent to Rhodes’ fall or spring semester will usually receive 16 transfer credits from Rhodes upon the successful completion of all coursework.
 Success completion is defined as earning a grade equivalent to “C-” or better in each course.

-Students who earn transfer credit while enrolled in a non-Rhodes program off-campus may have that credit applied to their major and/or minor requirements or may be given elective credit.
+Students who earn transfer credit while enrolled in an Exchange or Affiliated Program may have that credit applied to their major and/or minor requirements or may be given elective credit.
 If major and/or minor requirements are to be met with courses taken off -campus, students must receive approval of that coursework from the appropriate department or program chairs in consultation with the faculty advisers.
 Such approval is granted only through the signature of that department or program chair on the student’s Off-Campus Study Application.
 Elective credit will be approved by the appropriate academic officer acting on behalf of the Foundations Curriculum Committee.
 In most cases, this approval will come from the Director of International Programs, the Registrar, or the chair of the department or program at Rhodes in which the coursework will be pursued.